simbody/simbody/CONTRIBUTING.md

 Please don't interpret this to mean we like short lines.
 On the contrary it is nice to see as much code as reasonably possible on the screen at once, so don't stretch out your code vertically unnecessarily; and don't waste horizontal space where it doesn't help readability.
 Long comment blocks in particular should have lines as wide as possible.
 Just don't go over 80.

 #### Indent by 4 spaces; no tabs in files
 There *must not* be any tabs in your code; our build system will reject them.
+They will look great to you, but in other viewers people will see your code as randomly formatted.
 Please be sure that your code editor is set to replace tabs with four spaces.
 You should never allow tab characters to get into your code.
-They will look great to you, but in other viewers people will see your code as randomly formatted.

-If you use Visual Studio, go to `Tools:Options:Text Editor:C/C++:Tabs`, set `tab size=indent size=4`, and check the `Insert spaces` button.
+Your preferred editor almost certainly has settings to replace tabs with spaces, and most also can help you clean up a file that already has tabs in it.
+For example, f you use Visual Studio, go to `Tools:Options:Text Editor:C/C++:Tabs`, set `tab size=4` and `indent size=4`, and check the `Insert spaces` button.
 In `vi` or `vim` use `set tabstop=4` and `set expandtab`.
-Almost any editor has a similar option, and most can help you clean up a file that already has tabs in it.

 #### Curly braces
 We do not like to see a lot of content-free lines using up vertical space in code and consequently prefer the style sometimes called “the one true brace” over conventions which attempt to align all paired braces.
 Here are some examples: